robflop/megumin.love/README.md

 - *Recommended, but not needed*: Rename `src/db/default.db` to a name of your choosing (take care to change the config appropriately)
   - **Your database may be overwritten** by the default one if you keep the original filename and try updating the website in the future.
 - Open the `config.json` file and configure the website's settings (**Make sure to change the admin token and session secret**)
-- Run `npm install` in a terminal to install dependencies
-- Run `npm run minify` to minify the CSS and JS files before serving them (only ever needs to be done once + after updates)
+- Run `npm run setup` once to install dependencies and minify resources (needs to be re-run on site updates)
 - Navigate into the `src` folder if you aren't already in it to set the working directory properly
-- Boot up the website's server at `server.js`
+- Boot up the website's server at `server.js` with the process manager of your choice
 - Click!

 ## More information